Babies are an afterthought in the birthright citizenship case, advocates say

 For babies born with serious health conditions, the consequences of not having health coverage could be dire.
 Under the current system, parents and hospitals can be assured that medical treatments will be covered.

 The American Hospital Association declined to comment on the case about to be argued before the Supreme Court.
-The American Medical Association and American Academy of Pediatrics also declined to comment.
+The American Medical Association and American Academy of Pediatrics did not respond to a request for comment by airtime.
 Both hospitals and doctors would need to change their practices and policies if birthright citizenship were overturned.

 A potential burden of proof